Sign In Register

 Is St. John a Good Place to Live?

-Based on current data, St. John receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, a low poverty rate, high health insurance coverage.
+Based on current data, St. John receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 St. John offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs